Up to 60% off sofas & mattresses — limited‑time deals.

 • Thickness (tested unit): 8 inches

-• Fill materials (line listing examples): Gel memory foam, memory foam, high density foam
+• Fill materials (listing examples): Gel memory foam, memory foam, high-density foam

-• Comfort layer material (line listing example): Gel memory foam; memory foam
+• Comfort layer material (listing example): Gel memory foam, memory foam

-Pressure Relief 4.2 Deepest contour of the four; shoulder comfort stood out
+Pressure Relief 4.2 Deepest contour in the set

-Overall 3.9 Best for people who want a classic, cradling foam feel
+Overall 3.9 Best for a classic foam hug

 Fathom Luxe Hybrid Mattress